Saturday, November 8, 2025

 2025- A Second Battle: The PACT Act Rollback

 “The VA is playing gender politics,” Partain warns.
-“They’re claiming that male breast tissue isn’t reproductive, so male breast cancer doesn’t qualify.
+“They’re claiming that male breast tissue isn’t reproductive, so male breast cancer doesn’t qualify is disingenuous.
 Science doesn’t back that.
 Male and female breast tissue share the same structure.
 The only difference is hormones.”
 To him, the rollback is “an opening salvo in reducing veterans’ benefits”—a bureaucratic maneuver that abandons men who served, from Vietnam through the Gulf War, all of whom encountered many of the same toxins that devastated Camp Lejeune.

 Connecting the Dots: From Toxins to Health Crises